makersacademy/takeaway-challenge/README.md

 require './lib/takeaway'
 my_takeaway = Takeaway.new # Creates an instance of the Takeaway class
 my_takeaway.menu # Displays the takeaway's menu, with prices, sourced from ./menu-file.txt my_takeaway.take_order(<total price>,*<dishes>) # Orders the selected dishes.
 An unlimited number of arguments can be submitted for <dishes>.
 The <total price> must equal the exact price sum of all the dishes specified or an error will be raised.
-Dish names must match those in the menu, except with underscores rather than spaces.
-Here is an example: my_takeaway.take_order(9.00,Fried_Chicken,Fries,Onion_Rings) my_takeaway.review_order # Displays the current order my_takeaway.subtotal # Displays the total price of the currently-selected dishes my_takeaway.remove_order # Erases the current order my_takeaway.submit_order # Submits the current order and sends user a text
+Dish names must match those in the menu i.e. they must be symbols.
+Here is an example: my_takeaway.take_order(9.00,:fried_chicken,:fries,:onion_rings) my_takeaway.review_order # Displays the current order my_takeaway.subtotal # Displays the total price of the currently-selected dishes my_takeaway.remove_order # Erases the current order my_takeaway.submit_order # Submits the current order and sends the user a text
 ```

 Real food not included, I'm afraid.
 Sorry!